Intervention

 Define learning goals

-Since Tier 2 interventions are intended to guide students back to Tier 1, the instruction must be based on well-defined learning goals that are both measurable and measured.
+Since Tier 2 interventions are intended to guide students back to Tier 1, the instruction should be based on well-defined learning goals that are measured.
 You should begin with the end in mind and develop an intervention plan that serves as a roadmap to get the student caught up.
 This plan should ultimately empower them with the skills and strategies they need to succeed in the classroom.

 Be a model teacher

 It’s not enough to simply tell students how to perform a task.
-To fully engage students and reinforce positive behaviors, you must be a positive role model.
-This modeling should teach not just correct behaviors, but also healthy approaches to challenges and strategies for solving problems.
+To fully engage students and reinforce positive behaviors, you should be a positive role model.
+This modeling should teach not just positive behaviors, but also healthy approaches to challenges and strategies for solving problems.

 Tier 3 RTI strategies

-RTI Tier 3 strategies are designed to address more pervasive performance deficiencies through intensive, specialized support.
+RTI Tier 3 strategies are designed to address learning needs through intensive, specialized support.

 Motivate students using gamification strategies